Cleverse/go-utilities/errors/README.md

 # errors

-Package errors adds stacktrace support to errors in go.
+Pure Golang errors library with stacktrace support (for wrapping and formatting an errors).

 ## Installation